Create a Website Account - Manage notification subscriptions, save form progress and more.

 No, just re-register within the time limits of the election.

 Yes, those aged 17 who will be 18 by the General Election may register and vote; however, they are not allowed to vote on any non-primary races (such as Orange County School Board) or referendum if they haven’t turned 18 by the Primary.
 (G.S.
 163-59).

 The citizen / voter must determine where they consider their home to be.
 That address is the residence address for registering and voting.

-North Carolina does not have online registration.
-You may obtain a Registration Application from the State Board of Elections website, complete the form and mail it to the Orange County Board of Elections office.
-You may also complete the form in person at the county board of elections office, or call and we will be glad to mail you a registration application.
+Only if you are an existing NC DMV customer.
+To learn more, please visit: https://www.ncdot.gov/dmv/offices-services/online/Pages/voter-registration-application.aspxThose who are not existing DMV customers may obtain a Registration Application from the State Board of Elections website, complete the form and mail it to the Orange County Board of Elections office.
+You may also complete the form in person at the county board of elections office, or call 919-245-2350 and we will be glad to mail you a registration application.

 Mailing AddressOrange County Board of ElectionsP.O.
 Box 220Hillsborough, NC.
 27278